HridoyVaraby/payzoona-bangladesh-gateway/api/README.md

 #### Common Issues
 - **500 Error**: Usually indicates a PHP configuration issue or missing dependencies
+- **PHPMailer Not Available**: Run `composer install` in the api directory as described above
 - **SMTP Connection Error**: Check your SMTP credentials and server settings
 - **File Permission Issues**: Ensure proper permissions as outlined above
+- **Composer Not Installed**: If composer is not available on your server, install it or use the [Composer installation guide](https://getcomposer.org/download/)

 #### SMTP Configuration
 Update the SMTP settings in `send-email.php` to match your hosting environment: